momentim/CCC25/content/posts/book-club/index.md

 showAuthor: false
 ---

-We're delighted to announce the launch of our **Charleston Community Book Club**, a monthly gathering open to everyone in the local area.
-Whether you're an avid reader or just looking for a friendly space to connect with others, this book club is for you!
+<p>We're delighted to announce the launch of our <strong>Charleston Community Book Club</strong>, a monthly gathering open to everyone in the local area.
+Whether you're an avid reader or just looking for a friendly space to connect with others, this book club is for you!</p>

 ## When & Where?